GarethW1994/registration_number_webapp/README.md

 ### Modules/Dependencies

 The dependencies that I used on the application is body-parser, express, express-flash, express-handlebars, express-session and mongoose.
+This is where you can find and read more about each packages, https://www.npmjs.com.

 - BodyParser is responsible for parsing request bodies in a middleware before your handlers.
 This is how you install body-parser:

-- Express
+- Express is a web framework for node.

-- Express-flash
+- Express-flash is responsible for making for creating flash messages, to make the application interactive.

-- Express-handlebars
+- Express-handlebars is responsible for creating templates.

-- Express-session
+- Express-session is an express middleware that stores sessions.

 - Mongoose it helps us to facilitate the communication between our application and the mongo database.